Reading time: 5 min.

 What does a double crown look like?

 The appearance of a double crown can vary widely from person to person.
 It doesn’t always look like two distinct crowns on the scalp.
 This baby has a double whorl, but it’s not obvious.
-As the baby’s hair grows longer and thicker as part of its natural hair development, the hair whorls may be disguised naturally:
+As the baby’s hair grows longer and thicker as part of its natural hair development, the whorls may be disguised naturally:

 The swirl a double crown makes in a baby's hair